-In July 2012, the Company purchased 100% of the residual participation receipts ("LIFERs") in tender option bond trusts ("PHC TOB Trusts") for approximately \$16 million.
-The PHC TOB Trusts own approximately \$65.3 million of Public Housing Capital Fund Certificates ("PHC Certificates") issued by three trusts ("PHC Trusts") sponsored by Deutsche Bank ("DB").
+In July 2012, the Company purchased 100% of the residual participation receipts ("LIFERs") in tender option bond trusts ("PHC TOB Trusts") for approximately\$16 million.
+The PHC TOB Trusts own approximately \$65.3 million of Public Housing Capital Fund Certificates ("PHC Certificates") issued bythree trusts ("PHC Trusts") sponsored by Deutsche Bank ("DB").
 The assets held by the PHC Trusts consist of custodial receipts evidencing loans made to a number of local public housing authorities.
 Principal and interest on these loans are payable by the respective public housing authorities out of annual appropriations to be made to the public housing authorities by the United States Department of Housing and Urban Development ("HUD") under HUD's Capital Fund Program established under Quality Housing and Work Responsibility Act of 1998 (the "Capital Fund Program").
-The PHC Trusts have a first lien on these annual Capital Fund Program payments to secure the public housing authorities are not debts, nor guaranteed by the United States of America or HUD.
+The PHC Trusts have a first lien on these annual Capital Fund Program payments to secure the public housing authorities' respective obligations to pay principal and interest on their loans.
+The loans payable by the public housing authorities are not debts, nor guaranteed by the United States of America or HUD.
 Interest payable on the public housing authority debt held by the PHC Trusts is exempt from federal income taxes.
 The PHC Certificates issued by each of the PHC Trusts have been rated investment grade by Standard & Poor's.